b-cubed-eu/virtual-suitability-cube/README.md

 ```

 # Stars Data Cube
-The stars R package (link) provides an infrastructure for managing **data cubes**.
+The ([stars R package](https://r-spatial.github.io/stars/)) provides an infrastructure for managing **data cubes**.
 Data cubes are multi-dimensional arrays that enable the organization and analysis of large datasets across multiple dimensions, such as time, space, and various environmental variables.

-To start, we will create a stars object that contains the climatic variables as attributes and  x and y as dimensions.
+We will create a stars object that contains the climatic variables as attributes and x and y as dimensions.
 This way, we have everything we need to proceed into a single object.
 ```r
 # first, we create a list that contains all the stacks, to which we apply st_as_stars.
 stars_clima <- list(tmin, tmax, prec) %>%